Best 11 Vulnerability Scanning Software For Business (2026)

 ManageEngine Vulnerability Manager Plus is a vulnerability scanning, compliance, and remediation tool that provides visibility into security risks including security misconfigurations, web server misconfigurations, and harmful software.
 The platform supports remediation and mitigation of detected vulnerabilities across Windows, Mac, and Linux operating systems.

-The platform is available in three editions: a free version for up to 20 workstations, a Professional version, and an Enterprise version which includes automated patch deployment.
+• Available in three editions: a free version for up to 20 workstations, a Professional version, and an Enterprise version with automated patch deployment

 ManageEngine Vulnerability Manager Plus is a strong option for organizations that need vulnerability scanning combined with automated patch deployment in a single platform.
 The free tier for up to 20 workstations makes it easy to evaluate, and the Enterprise edition’s automated patching is good to see.